t-keazirian/reflect-app/README.md

 Reflect is a 5-minute Mindfulness Meditation web application.

+This app features authorization/authentication.
 You can create your own account, or use the Demo account login to see how the app works!

 When you would like to practice a meditation, click Start Meditation.
 A 5-minute timer will begin counting down.
 After your meditation, you will take a few minutes to reflect on your session.
 Describe your session in a few words, categorize your mood, and journal/detail any other reflections you have.